tznind/lc/Cookbook.md

 #### Hide When Untaken

-Automatically hide card elements when their associated checkbox is unchecked and "Hide untaken moves" is enabled.
+Automatically hide card elements when their associated field is "untaken" (empty/unchecked) and "Hide untaken moves" is enabled.

+**Works with any input type:** checkbox, radio, text, select, number, date, etc.

 **Usage:**

-Add `data-hide-when-untaken="checkbox-id"` to any element you want to hide:
+Add `data-hide-when-untaken="field-id"` to any element you want to hide:

 ```html
 <div class="card initiates-card">